-Presbyterian Heart and Vascular Care is fortunate to have a cardiothoracic surgical team that is among the most innovative in New Mexico, using some of the most advanced techniques for heart the incision, faster recovery, and a quicker return to work and full activity.
+Presbyterian Heart and Vascular Care is fortunate to have a team of cardiothoracic surgeons that is among the most innovative in New Mexico, using some of the most advanced techniques for heart the incision, faster recovery, and a quicker return to work and full activity.

 - The MAZE procedure, used to treat atrial fibrillation (an abnormal heart rhythm that causes irregular beating of the heart) by ablation (purposeful tissue destruction) of particular areas in the left atrium (the upper chamber on left side of heart).